grammyjs/website/site/docs/plugins/runner.md

 > Examples of this can be found in the [grammY runner repository](https://github.com/grammyjs/runner/tree/main/examples).

 We will start out by creating the central bot instance that fetches updates and distributes them among workers.
-Let's create a file called `bot.ts` with the following code.
+Let's start by creating a file called `bot.ts` with the following content.

 <CodeGroup>
   <CodeGroupItem title="TypeScript" active>